 Table of Contents

-- Key Takeaways for Your Yoga Journey
+- Key Takeaways for This Core Flow

-- Why Core Strength Matters for Women
+- Why This Core Flow Matters for Women

 - Understanding Your Core: Beyond Just Abs